Scholarship Recipient Requirements

 Students who accept the PLUS scholarship must sign contracts committing to fulfill all of the academic, service, campus involvement and leadership requirements for retaining the scholarship.
 These requirements include:

-- Recipients must maintain a grade point average of 3.00.
+- Recipients must maintain the following grade point average:

-- Recipients must maintain status as a full time Cameron student (12 hours or more each semester).
+- Recipients must maintain status as a full-time Cameron student (12-18 hours each semester).

 Recipients are required to complete a minimum number of 16 service hours per semester.